Skip to main content

 Exercise is often the first thing suggested to help you lower your blood pressure.
 Exercise also improves your heart health.

-Research says that regular light exercise can reduce your blood pressure (Healthdirect 2021).
+Research says that regular light exercise can reduce your blood pressure.
 Consistent strength exercise like lifting weights is helpful too.

 Some people also need medication to help reduce their blood pressure to a normal level.
 Medication can be very good at lowering blood pressure, but some can have side effects.
 Discuss this with your doctor or health professional.